Madagascar: Escape 2 Africa: Music

+Hans Zimmer (left) composed the film's score and will.i.am (right) performed the songs.

 Hans Zimmer returned to compose the score for the film, this time being joined by will.i.am.
 The soundtrack includes five new songs performed by will.i.am; his cover of "I Like to Move It" was used in the end credits.

 Home media

 Madagascar: Escape 2 Africa was released on DVD and Blu-ray Disc on February 6, 2009 by Paramount Home Entertainment, along with two episodes from The Penguins of Madagascar series: "Popcorn Panic" and "Gone in a Flash".
 In the first week at the DVD sales chart, Madagascar opened at No. 1, selling 1,681,938 units which translated to $27.09m in revenue.
 As of April 2010, 13.7 million home entertainment units were sold worldwide.
+The film was released on 4K Ultra HD Blu-ray on July 21, 2026.

 The Madagascar: Escape 2 Africa - Movie Storybook was written by Rob Scotton and illustrated by Michael Koelsch, and was published by HarperCollins Children's Books in 2008.
 Koelsch had previously illustrated the Madagascar - Movie Storybook for Scholastic in 2005.

 Video game

 A video game based on the film was made for the Xbox 360, PlayStation 3, Wii, PlayStation 2, Microsoft Windows, and Nintendo DS, and released on November 4, 2008, in North America.
-The video game's gameplay is similar to the first movie's video game with the same characters and moves, although the environment is set in Africa.
+Its gameplay is similar to the first movie's video game with the same characters and moves, although the environment is set in Africa.